• Skip to primary navigation

 Covered Garden

-You can build a cold screen, a round top covering for your garden, almost like a mini greenhouse.
+You can build a cold screen, a round top covering for your garden, almost like mini greenhouses designed to suit different needs and spaces.

 It consists of flexing poles on each edge of your garden row or plot.
 Then, you cover the poles with a special plastic.
 That allows light and heat in and then traps it.